 However, in the rare cases that they are severe, one may experience tachycardia – a heart rate over one hundred beats per minute.
 If one experiences any of these symptoms, it is pertinent and helpful that they reach out to their doctor.

 Risk Factors for Antihistamine Excessive Use

-- Additionally, it should be noted that the risk also increases when users suffer from an existing condition such as chronic or severe urticaria, as they require a higher dosage to combat symptoms.
-There are also symptoms which can include a lack of focus and rare cases of antihistamine weight gain.
+It should be taken into consideration that the risk also increases when users suffer from an existing condition such as chronic or severe urticaria, as they require a higher dosage to combat symptoms.
+There are also symptoms that can include a lack of focus and rare cases of antihistamine weight gain.